 - Research the range of resources appropriate to the needs of the pupils at St Anne’s.

 - Liaise with SLT and staff re: the development of teaching and learning of this subject throughout the school.

 - Review, on a regular basis, the provision for this subject at St Anne’s in line with new government initiatives.

 The RE/RSHE Subject Leaders are released from their classrooms in order to enable the subject leader to:

 - Support teachers in the development of subject teaching

 - Monitor and evaluate the quality of subject teaching throughout the school

 Ongoing assessment through teacher observation and daily/weekly recording of pupils’ work informs evaluation of the termly targets and future target setting.
 Teachers use the information contained in the termly assessments with regard to pupils’ achievements and progress in this subject to inform the Annual Review process, end of Key Stage Assessments and reporting to parents.

-A copy of te RSE policy is available for all staff to read and is placed on the shared staff drive.
-This policy will be reviewed within the cycle of policy reviews for the school and feedback will be invited from staff and governors.
+The RSHE Policy will be reviewed within the cycle of policy reviews for the school and feedback will be invited from staff and governors.
 The impact of this policy will be evident in the way in which our children develop a growing awareness of and a positive response to the demands of living in today’s world.

 The RSHE curriculum has strong links with our PSHE curriculum and as a Catholic community, the subject leads work collaboratively to ensure that the curriculum provision supports the vision and teachings of the Catholic Church.
 For more information about our PSHE curriculum, please click the link below.